matrix-org/sygnal/README.md

   APNS environment is used.
   Valid values are 'production' or 'sandbox'.
 If not provided, 'production' is used.
-- the `push_type` parameter which determines what value for the `apns-push-type` header is sent to APNS.
+- the `push_type` parameter which determines what value for the `apns-push-type` header is sent to APNs.
 If not provided, the header is not sent.

 ### gcm